 I receive flack from some colleagues when I mention I have committed myself to the task of encouraging and equipping those good at being men to become good men.
-Sadly, contemporary society has largely turned its back on men and manhood.
+Sadly, this reflects how contemporary society has largely turned its back on men and manhood.

-The most indicative evidence of this fact are the guidelines promoted by the American Psychological Association (APA), which describes traditional masculinity as:
+The most indicative evidence of this turn away from men are the guidelines promoted by the American Psychological Association (APA), which describes traditional masculinity as:

 A particular constellation of standards that have held sway over large segments of the population, including: anti-femininity, achievement, eschewal of the appearance of weakness, and adventure, risk, and violence.1